stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 *quantitative type theory* (QTT): Every variable in Idris 2 is associated with one of three possible multiplicities:

-* `0`, meaning that the variable is *erased* at runtime
+* `0`, meaning that the variable is *erased* at runtime.
-* `1`, meaning that the variable is used *exactly once* at runtime
+* `1`, meaning that the variable is used *exactly once* at runtime.
-* *Unrestricted* (the default), meaning that the variable is used an arbitrary number of times at runtime
+* *Unrestricted* (the default), meaning that the variable is used an arbitrary number of times at runtime.

 We will not talk about the most complex of the three, multiplicity `1`, here.
 We are, however, often interested in multiplicity `0`: A variable with multiplicity `0` is only relevant at *compile time*.
-It will not make any appearance at runtime, and the computation of such a multiplicity will never affect a program's runtime performance.
+It will not make any appearance at runtime, and the computation of such a variable will never affect a program's runtime performance.

 In the type signature of `maybeToEither` we see that type